Skip to main content

 See Florida DSCR insurance impact guide for hold-period insurance math.

-How Jaken structures Miami flip draws
+How Jaken Finance Group structures Miami flip draws

 Fix and flip loans Miami single-family release draws against permit-active status and inspection milestones — see fix-and-flip draw process for lender documentation standards: